ranelpadon/ckeditor-leaflet/ckeditor/plugins/leaflet/README.md

 ================
 Demo page could be found here: http://ranelpadon.github.io/ckeditor-leaflet/index.html

-<strong>INSTALLATION</strong>:<br>
-1) Unzip the folder and rename it to 'leaflet', then paste the renamed folder to 'ckeditor/plugins' folder; after that, you should now have a 'ckeditor/plugins/leaflet/plugin.js' folder structure<br>
-2) Edit the 'ckeditor/config.js' file, and add the following:<br>
-    if no existing line yet:<br>
-      <code>config.extraPlugins = 'leaflet';</code><br>
-    otherwise, append it to the existing list, no extra spaces are allowed:<br>
-      <code>config.extraPlugins = 'existingPlugin,leaflet';</code><br>

-This Leaflet Map plugin leverages the power of Widget API.
-Hence, the 'widget' plugin is also a hard dependency.
-Download the Widget plugin here: http://ckeditor.com/addon/widget, then follow again the installation procedure above.<br>

 This plugin utilizes the following technologies/libraries: <br><ul>
 <li><a href="http://docs.ckeditor.com/#!/api/CKEDITOR.plugins.widget">CKEditor's Widget API</a></li>
 <li><a href="https://developers.google.com/maps/documentation/javascript/places-autocomplete">Google's Places Library/Type-Ahead Search</a></li>